 We took to our Instagram recently to ask the Amaliah community for their advice and top tips on finding a spouse.
-We received a ton of responses, some from those who have been married for years, newlyweds, and others who are on the lookout, and we’ve compiled them all for you below so that everyone can benefit from these important insights.
+We received a ton of responses, some from those who have been married for years, newlyweds, and others who are on the lookout.
+We’ve compiled them all for you below so that everyone can benefit from these important insights.

 1. Be honest with yourself about what you want from day one.
 It will help you not to waste time with the wrong people.

 2. Dua!
-Pray for good character and Allah to give you clarity.
+Pray for good character and for Allah to give you clarity.

 3. Involve your Mahram early on, whether it be in meetings or when communicating with a potential partner.

-4. Know what you’re looking foreign a spouse.
-Writing a list of essentials, desirables etc helps.
+4. Know what you’re looking for in a spouse.
+Writing a list of essentials, desirables etc. helps.

 5. Think with your head and not your heart.
 It’s a tricky thing to master, but vital when trying to find someone suitable.